 Introduction

-Education as a systematic instruction can be implemented through various areas.
+Education, as a systematic instruction, can be implemented through various areas.
 Religious education is a purposeful engagement with the transcendent aspects of life, promoting a conscious relationship with an ultimate ground of being (Thomas 1980).
 Commonly understood, religion represents humanity's quest for the transcendent, wherein individuals become aware of and express their relationship with this ultimate reality.
-This is reflected in from the ministry of the Word of God, as seen in Deuteronomy 6:4-7: “Hear, O Israel: The Lord is our God, the Lord alone.
+This is reflected in the ministry of the Word of God, as seen in Deuteronomy 6:4-7: “Hear, O Israel: The Lord is our God, the Lord alone.
 You shall love the Lord your God with all your heart, and with all your soul, and with all your might.
 Keep these words that I am commanding you today in your heart.
 Recite them to your children and talk about them when you are at home, when you are away, when you lie down and when you rise.”
 From its inception, the Church has cultivated its teachings based on the instruction given by God Himself.
 This forms the foundational character of the religious education in schools, specifically in its relationship with the transmission of faith to children and young people, which requires special consideration.
 The relationship between religious instruction and catechesis is one of distinction and complementarity (From Congregation for the Clergy, General Directory for Catechesis 1971).

 Examining catechesis from a Catholic perspective, the term originates from the Greek verb “katēchein,” meaning “to resound,” “to echo,” or “to hand down (Thomas 1980).
 This etymology suggests an oral form of instruction.
 In the New Testament, catechesis refers to a basic oral teaching that extends beyond the kerygma, akin to providing milk to small children (see Hebrews 5:12-14; 1 Corinthians 3:1-3).
 The emphasis is on accurately conveying the message, as indicated in Acts 18:25.
 This understanding of catechesis as “oral re-echoing” persisted in the early Church, where it was a verbal encouragement to lead a moral life (Thomas 1980).
 Consequently, the Catholic Church has historically recognized the value of retaining the term catechesis with its consistent historical meaning.
 Thus, the transmission of faith remains the activity of retelling the story of the Christian faith that has been passed down through generations.
 It is positioned as a specific educational activity within the broader context of Christian religious education (Thomas 1980).

-It is essential to differentiate clearly between religious instruction and catechesis (Congregation for the Clergy, General Directory for Catechesis 1971) because the transmission of faith should be done by specific people who believe and live this faith while religious instructions can be done by anyone who participate in religious practices.
+It is essential to differentiate clearly between religious instruction and catechesis (Congregation for the Clergy, General Directory for Catechesis 1971) because the transmission of faith should be done by specific people who believe and live this faith, while religious instructions can be done by anyone who participates in religious practices.
 In the context of secondary schools in Morogoro Municipality, the content of religious education textbooks used tends to either transmit the content of faith or focus on religious practices.
 Religious education in schools provides students with knowledge about Christian identity and the practice of Christian life, which encompasses religious observances.